alcarinn/alcarinn.github.io/README.md

 These topics along with some of our creation were then used as the basis for our topic analysis below.

 ## Topics for each party
-After running the LDA modeling which gave an idea of 9 different topics approached by the parties on rts, we design the 14 topics on which we will mainly focus.
-We drew the list of words corresponding to each topic, searching for keywords in Swiss Politics for each of them, and we made them as much exhaustive as possible by filtering words with their roots in order to also include derivatives of these words and hashtags containing those words.
+After running the LDA modeling, which gave an idea of 9 different topics approached by the parties on RTS, we designed the 14 topics on which we mainly focus.
+We drew the list of words corresponding to each topic, searching for keywords in Swiss Politics for each of them, and we made them as exhaustive as possible by filtering words with their roots in order to also include derivatives of these words and hashtags containing those words.
 We now observe the distribution of those topics for the all the tweets of each party.
 <div id="topicsByParty" style="min-width: 310px; height: 650px; margin: auto"></div>

 This graph shows the consistency of the parties between the values they promote and their communication on social media.
-For example, we observe that the green parties are mainly focused on climate while UDC usually talks about immigration and Europe, and PDC mentions the family more often than the other parties.
-Furthermore we observe that right parties are used to talk about liberty while the left ones advocate equality.
-For the rest of the topics it varies for each one of them and it would be interesting to study their evolution during the last legislature.
+For example, we observe that the green parties are mainly focused on climate while UDC usually talks about immigration and Europe, and PDC mentions family more often than the other parties.
+Furthermore we observe that right-wing parties are used to talk about freedom while the left ones advocate for equality.
+For the rest of the topics, it varies for each one of them and it would be interesting to study their evolution during the last legislature.
 ## Are politicians really all the same ?

 The political spectrum is often represented as an axis left-right, with sometimes a second axis from conservative to progressive.
-It is interesting to figure out how close a party is from another one.
+It is interesting to figure out how close a party is to another one.
 To do that, we compute the <b>similarities
     between the different parties</b> by considering the geometrical distances between them.
 > Brace yourself, <b>mathematical stuff</b>:<br> In practice, we associate each word of the tweets to a vector of dimension 100 by looking at the words (the context) around them.
 Then, we only keep the keywords of our topics and compute the averaged vector of all the keywords used by a given party.
 To conclude, we compare the obtained vectors using the cosine similarity.